RainbowMiner/RainbowMiner/README.md

 https://zergpool.eu/ auto-exchange and payout in BTC
   - 'zergpool' mine most profitable algorithm.
 Pool chooses coin or merged mining benefits
   - 'zergpoolcoins' mine most profitable coin.
+Either with auto-exchange to BTC, LTC, DASH, or mine directly to individual coin wallets.
 If you setup RainbowMiner with many algorithm, expect a lot of switching.
 </details>
 <details><summary>Zpool</summary> https://www.zpool.ca/ auto-exchange and payout in BTC</details>
 <br />